hainingpan/HartreeFock_GPT/Prompt_template.md

 **Prompt:**
 You will be instructed to describe the kinetic term of Hamiltonian in {system} in the {real|momentum} space in the {single-particle|second-quantized} form.
 The degrees of freedom of the system are: {dof}.
-Express the Kinetic Hamiltonian {kinetic_symbol} using {var} which are only on the diagonal terms, and arrange the basis in the order of {order}.
+Express the Kinetic Hamiltonian {kinetic_symbol} using {var} which are only on the diagonal terms, and arrange the basis in the order of {order}. {Note that the sublattice degrees of freedom is suppressed for now and will be stated later|None}

 Use the following conventions for the symbols:
 {def_var}